EU restrictive measures in response to the crisis in Ukraine

 In 2014, the EU-Russia summit was cancelled and EU member states decided not to hold regular bilateral summits.
 Bilateral talks with Russia on visa matters as well as on the new agreement between the EU and Russia were suspended.

 Instead of the G8 summit in Sochi, a G7 meeting was held in Brussels on 4-5 June 2014.
 Since then, meetings have continued within the G7 process.

-EU countries also supported the suspension of negotiations over Russia's joining the OECD (The Organisation for Economic Co-operation and Development) and the International Energy Agency.
+EU countries also supported the suspension of negotiations over Russia's joining the Organisation for Economic Co-operation and Development (OECD) and the International Energy Agency (IEA).

-152 people and 37 entities are subject to an asset freeze and a travel ban over their responsibility for actions which undermine or threaten the territorial integrity, sovereignty and independence of Ukraine.
+153 people and 40 entities are subject to an asset freeze and a travel ban because their actions undermined Ukraine's territorial integrity, sovereignty and independence.

-In March 2014, the Council decided to freeze the assets of individuals identified as responsible for the misappropriation of Ukrainian state funds.
-These measures were last extended in March 2016.
+In March 2014, the Council decided to freeze the assets of individuals responsible for the misappropriation of Ukrainian state funds.
+These measures were last extended in March 2017 until 6 March 2018.